Skip to main content

 5. Advance through states (optional)

-If you have access to the integration testing endpoints, you can programmatically advance the settlement through its state machine.
-See the integration testing guide for details.
+If you have access to the integration testing endpoints, you can programmatically advance the settlement through its state machine (the dedicated integration testing guide was retired; ask your KeyStone contact for the current test-environment options).

 CLI for local development